PratikWayase/system-design-Handbook/README.md

 You can aggregate APIs from different providers (e.g., Product Catalog API, Payment Gateway API, Shipping and Logistics API, and User Authentication API) into a single interface within your e-commerce platform.

+Instead of directly interacting with each provider's API separately, this approach offers a unified and seamless experience.

+##### Advantages:

+- Simplifies client integration.
+- Minimizes network round-trips, improving performance.
+- Reduces backend load.